 The Talking Heads song “We’re on A Road To Nowhere” popped into my head when Tracy yelled, “Make a right!”
 When the navigator yells, I listen (usually).
 In a few minutes we saw the best sign ever witnessed.
 It simply read “France.”
 The sign was in the middle of a cow pasture, but it looked udderly fantastic to us.

-I put the pedal to the metal, revved the Golf up to 160 kmph, Tracy closed her eyes and we were screaming toward our destination.
+I put the pedal to the metal, revved the Golf up to 160 kmph, Tracy closed her eyes and we were screaming toward our destination, instead of screaming at each other.
 We veered off the highway to a smaller road, and about as fast as I could say “gewürztraminer”, we were on the famed Routes des Vins in Alsace.
 I believe it was also at this point that Tracy and I resumed cordial relations.

 We passed charming village upon charming village.
 Rosheim looked like a quaint place, worth going back to on another visit.
 I was just happy I drove through the little fake castle without hitting any pedestrians.

 We stopped in Obernai to ostensibly grab some lunch, but we had happened upon the dreaded time of 1:30 p.m., a moment when many restaurants and shops throughout continental Europe shut down faster than Courtney Love on heroin.